Garland scores 25 points, Cavaliers hold off Heat 104-100 - NewsBreak

 He was with Cleveland for nine seasons, the last player left there from the 2016 NBA championship team and asked for a buyout after he fell out of the Cavaliers’ rotation.
 He didn’t play in his final 12 games with the club, and joined the Heat during the All-Star break last month.

-“It is a very sensitive topic,” Bickerstaff said.
+“It is a very sensitive topic,” Cavaliers coach J.B.
+Bickerstaff said.
 “It’s still an emotional topic for all of us.
 We tried to handle it as best we possibly could, always paying Kevin his respect and the relationships that he built and what he did for this organization and this team.”

 TIP-INS